-I’m currently an Executive Vice-President out here in San Francisco at UBM Technology, a division of UK-headquartered FTSE 250 company UBM.
-Right now, I oversee & lead strategy for the folks running the Game Developers Conference shows worldwide, plus the major Black Hat set of information security events and other properties including Gamasutra & more.
+I’m currently an Executive Vice-President out here in San Francisco at major B2B events company UBM Technology.
+For my sins, I oversee & lead strategy for the folks running the Game Developers Conference shows worldwide, plus the major Black Hat set of information security events and other properties including Gamasutra & more.

 I’m also Chairman Emeritus of the Independent Games Festival, which holds its awards at GDC yearly, & co-founder of the Independent Games Summit.
-Outside of indie games, I’m the co-runner of seminal video game database MobyGames, which I helped rescue a couple of years back, curate the popular video game (& other) eBook bundles for Jason Chen’s StoryBundle, and help volunteer and fundraise for the Prisoners Literature Project, a charity that sends books to needy U.S. prisoners.
+Outside of indie games, I’m the co-runner of seminal video game database MobyGames, which I helped rescue a few years back, curate the popular video game eBook bundles for Jason Chen’s StoryBundle, and help volunteer and fundraise for the Prisoners Literature Project, a charity that sends books to needy U.S. prisoners.
+I’m also an investor and advisor in Mike Rose’s indie game publisher No More Robots.

 what i did before?